The $U(1)_{L_\mu-L_\tau}$ breaking phase transition, muon $g-2$, dark matter, collider and gravitational wave: Collider and gravitational wave signature

 The sound wave spectra can be expressed as functions of two FOPT parameters $\beta$ and $\alpha$,

-Where $H_n$ is the Hubble parameter at the nucleation temperature $T_n$, and $g_{\ast}$ is the effective number of relativistic degrees of freedom. $\beta$ characterizes roughly the inverse time duration of the strong first-order PT, and $\alpha$ is defined as the vacuum energy released from the phase transition normalized by the total radiation energy density $\rho_R$ at $T_n$.
+Where $H_n$ is the Hubble parameter at the nucleation temperature $T_n$, and $g_{\ast}$ is the effective number of relativistic degrees of freedom. $\beta$ characterizes roughly the inverse time duration of the strong first-order PT, and $\alpha$ is defined as the vacuum energy released from the PT normalized by the total radiation energy density $\rho_R$ at $T_n$.

 The GW spectrum from the sound waves can be expressed by \cite{gw-sw}

 where $v_w$ is the wall velocity, and we take $v_w=c_s=\sqrt{1/3}$ with $c_s$ being the sound velocity. $f_{\text{sw}}$ is the present peak frequency of the spectrum,